reside-ic/reside-ic.github.io/content/blog/buildkite-cd.md

 1. Deploy to production
 1. Manually test the app for any issues

-This creates barriers to deployments: there are tedious manual steps involved you need to remember what server the app is running on, what script needs to be run, and how it is run.
+This creates barriers to deployments: there are tedious manual steps involved, you need to remember what server the app is running on, what script needs to be run, and how it is run.
 Additionally, we want to limit access to the machines to avoid accidental breakages.
 We have researchers on the team who don't work with the command line regularly and want to be able to deploy changes to their part of the code to see the effect it will have on the full app.

+When we make a change to one of the components which forms our app we don't have a process to check how it will affect the other components.
+It can be hard to predict whether a change in one component will break integration with others, this is exaggerated when we are changing multiple components at the same time.
+We sometimes only see when we come to deploy that we have made breaking changes to one of the services.

-We wanted a way to
+We want a way to

 * Reduce the barrier to deployment making it easy and quick to encourage frequent integration and deployment
-* Deploy automatically to a staging server so we can always review the state of the current master/main
+* Deploy automatically to a staging server whenever a component is updated so we can always review how the latest versions of all our components work together
 * Allow researchers to redeploy and see their code changes without having to go through the development team

 This blog post covers how we have used Buildkite within RESIDE to support continuous delivery of new features to staging environments.
 This does not cover details of the deployment script itself but how we have set up Buildkite agents and configured a pipeline so that we can deploy via running a build, have it trigger automatically and deploy specific tags of docker images through [environment variables](https://buildkite.com/docs/pipelines/environment-variables#defining-your-own).